yasint23/AWS/aws/hands-on/Lambda-S3Synchrony-API/README.md

 - Go to S3 Bucket Service

-- Select S3 bucket named 'clarusway.source.lambda'
+- Select S3 bucket named 'my.source.lambda'

 - Upload any files to source bucket

-- Go to the S3 bucket named 'clarusway.destination.lambda' and show the uploaded files to the source bucket.
+- Go to the S3 bucket named 'my.destination.lambda' and show the uploaded files to the source bucket.

 - You can show some other functions if have enough time (Optional)